blondie101010/BRAIN/docs/index.md

 All that is needed to get BRAIN to make predictions is to provide it as much data as possible with the actual outcome.
 Then you can provide new data and ask it for the expected outcome.
 The BRAIN's answer is relative to the provided real outcomes.

-While it does not know anything about reality, it can take various data from the past, along with their real outcome, and make rules that allow it to predict the future with new data.
+While it does not know anything about reality, it can take various data from the past, along with their real outcome, and make rules that allow it to predict the future with new data or any extrapolation based on your data's real outcome.

 ## Applications